scottgoering/HeaterMeter-wiki/Upgrading-LinkMeter-1to2.md

 The daemon is will not start multiple instances if you call LMD1 multiple times

 ### New config file
 LinkMeter configuration is now stored in **/etc/config/lucid**.
+Your configuration will not be migrated.
 The option names have not changed.

     config 'linkmeterd' 'linkmeter'
             option 'serial_device' '/dev/ttyS1'